Simplify US Equity PLUS Downside Convexity | SPD ETF Review

 How Does a Put Options Overlay Work?

-This is a investing blog written by a YouTube’n travel vlogger.
+This is a investing blog written by an independent researcher.

-Granted, we’ll still attempt to cover when this strategy kicks in its insurance like protection.
+Thus, we’ll still attempt to cover this strategy that kicks in its insurance like protection.

 In essence, the 2% of the portfolio that buys put options against the S&P 500 index acts as an insurance policy against equity bear markets.